 Watershed Management Planning

 One of our core functions is to create watershed management plans (WMPs) that serve as roadmaps for local governments, stakeholders, and other development planners.
-Our WMPs outline ways for communities to address problems in our watershed while growing their economies and infrastructure to meet the needs of residents and businesses.
+Our WMPs outline ways for communities to address problems while growing their economies and infrastructure to meet the needs of residents and businesses.
+We also lead Stormwater Groups to help communities implement the plans.

 We partner with developers, land use planners, and local governments to incorporate nature into infrastructure planning and projects.
 We plant rain gardens in public areas, promote shoreline buffer zones, and green streets to absorb stormwater runoff.